jace-kline/eecs-645/hw7.md

 ## Problem 2.31
 ### Part 1: Implement fib in MIPS assembly
 We assume that $v0 is the return value register and the $a0 register shall hold the argument n on each recursive call.
+We assume that we are not required to save and restore the value of temporary register $t0 when we return.
 ```
 # Lbl: fib_0                # Base Case (n == 0)
 bne $a0, $zero, fib1        # if (n != 0) goto fib_1